Fair Oaks Ortho

 Triceps tendonitis can be caused by an injury that creates inflammation in the tendon connecting the muscle on the back of your arm (triceps) to your elbow bone.
-This condition is usually caused by overuse or injury during activities that involve repeated elbow extension.
-Sometimes excessive hammering, throwing a baseball, or doing bench presses can cause this type of injury.
+This condition is usually caused by overuse or injury during repeated elbow extension activities.
+Excessive hammering, throwing a baseball, or doing bench presses can cause this type of injury.

 elbow triceps tendonitis condition